Emanuel-git/js_study/README.txt

-This repository is what i learn of Javascript in Udemy
+This repository is what i learn of web and node js in Udemy